-89. Segmentation is the process a manager goes through to decide which subgroups of customers to select.
+90. Segmentation is the process a manager goes through to decide which subgroups of customers and not others.

-Segmentation is the reason why manager may decide to serve some subgroups of customers and not others.
+Feedback: Segmentation is the reason why manager may decide to serve some subgroups of from a competitor.

-90. Differentiation means that the marketing mix is distinct from and better than what is available from a competitor.
+91. Differentiation means that the marketing mix is distinct from and better than what is available available with a competitor.

-Differentiation means that the marketing mix of a firm is distinct from what is available with a competitor.
+Feedback: Differentiation means that the marketing mix of a firm is distinct from what is